 - Align Right

 - Wide Width

 My personal favourite is the color overlay which is available in the inspector – the Cover block background image can be toned to any color you want.
 Together with customized font size and color, you can create beautiful contrasts and final look of your cover block will be astonishing.

 Showcase images on your website using Gallery block.
 This standard WordPress block has been designed to hold your images and display them nicely on any page of your website.
-Similarly to other WordPress blocks, Gallery block can be positions anywhere on the website or within the blogpost.
+Similarly to other WordPress blocks, Gallery block can be positioned anywhere on the website or within the blog post.

 Upload of your images can be done by choosing files from media library, from your computer or using drag&drop function.